DETAILED ACTION

 least in part on the WCD-controlled operation mode (figure 7 step 712 and paragraph 105: base station communicates with additional WCD based on the determined mode of operation).

-Tekgul does not teach the selection of the WCD-controlled operation mode is associated with one or more of: a set of time resource, a set of frequency resources, or a set of spatial resources.
+Tekgul does not teach receive an indication of the set of time resources, the set of frequency resources, or a set of spatial resources.

-In the same field of relay/repeater, Ray Chaudhuri discloses the selection of the WCD-controlled operation mode is associated with a set of frequency resources (paragraphs 122 and 123: repeater sends a mode-switch message to request base station to modify frequency resource including narrower band, select channels including frequencies (frequency block) when amplification threshold is not satisfied.
+In the same field of relay/repeater, Ray Chaudhuri discloses teach transmit an indication of the set of frequency resources (paragraphs 122 and 123: repeater sends a mode-switch message to request base station to modify frequency resource including narrower band, select channels including frequencies (frequency block) when amplification threshold is not satisfied.
 The base station transmits a response message that instructs the repeater to operate according to the requested set of modified transmission parameters (set of frequency resource).
-The repeater modifies its configuration to operate in the coverage expansion mode).
+The repeater modifies its configuration to operate in the coverage expansion mode including amplification and forward.
+Thus, the amplification and forward mode is associated with the set of frequency resources).

 Regarding claim 2, all limitations of claim 1 are disclosed above.
 Tekgul further teaches the WCD-controlled operation mode comprises an operation mode for communications based at least in part on control information received from an additional WCD that is different from the WCD (paragraph 89: from base station).